omeeomi/omeeomi.github.io/docs/index.md

   - For example, the import:json capability allows you to parse and access a JSON document
   - Using import we can also consume **common functions** built by power users

+???

+Imports enable a Sentinel policy to access reusable libraries and external data and functions.
+Anyone can write their own custom import.
+Imports are what enable Sentinel policies to do more than look at only local context for making policy decisions.
+Sentinel also comes with a set of standard imports.
+Standard imports are available to every Sentinel policy to help policy writers with common tasks such as working with the time, network addresses, and more.
+To use an import, you use the import keyword at the top of your policy.
+This specifies the name of the import you want to use.

 ---
 name: sentinel-imports
 # Standard Sentinel Imports